mrtzh/mrtzh.github.io/_posts/2015-12-13-adaptive-data-analysis.md

 work](http://arxiv.org/abs/1506.02629) shows that indeed certain strengthenings of mutual information prevent overfitting.
 Being completely general, this viewpoint allows us, for example, to discuss deterministic algorithms, whereas all differentially private algorithms are randomized.
-James Zhou discussed the information-theoretic approach further and mentioned his [recent work](http://arxiv.org/abs/1511.05219) on this topic.
+James Zou discussed the information-theoretic approach further and mentioned his [recent work](http://arxiv.org/abs/1511.05219) on this topic.